Kendra Appelman-Eastvedt

 Cary Ruble

-Household Medication and Sharps Takeback Program Coordinator
+Household Medication & Sharps Takeback Program Coordinator

 Cary Ruble joined CDPHE in 2014 as a rule author for the Division of Environmental Health and Sustainability.
 Prior to joining CDPHE, Cary spent 30 years in the private sector as a consulting hydrogeologist specializing in the remediation of contaminated soil and groundwater.
 In September 2024, following two years in the Environmental Agriculture Program at the division, Cary began his new role as the coordinator of Colorado’s Household Medication and Sharps Takeback Program.
 Cary will also be assisting the Grants and Enterprise Management Unit with the implementation of C3.